4 Tips For Buying A Car From Facebook Marketplace

 Advertisement

 During this time, run a VIN check.
-A VIN check will take a look at the vehicle's history and tell you if there are any major red flags.
+A VIN check will tell you the vehicle's history and highlight any major red flags.
 Things to watch out for are accidents and their severity, title issues, reported thefts, mileage rollbacks, or open recalls.
 None of these should be taken lightly and should be looked into further before doing any negotiations.

 Advertisement